 - 1. On R5F, compile your application with ARM thumb option (depending on the compiler use).
 If using the TI ARM compiler, the option to do thumb is code_state=16.
 Another relevant compiler option (when using TI compiler) to play with to trade-off code size versus speed is -- opt_for_speed=0-5.
-For more information, refer to ARM Compiler Optimizations and ARM Optimizing Compiler User's Guide.
-The prebuilt drivers in the SDK are already built with the thumb option.
+For more information, refer to ARM Optimizing Compiler User's Guide.
+The pre-built drivers in the SDK are already built with the thumb option.
 The demo code and BIOS libraries are also built with thumb option.
-Note the code_state=16 flag and the ti.targets.arm.elf.R5Ft target in the mmwave_mcuplus_sdk<ver>\ti\common\mmwave_sdk.mak. - 2.
+Note the code_state=16 flag and the ti.targets. arm.elf.R5Ft target in the mmwave_mcuplus_sdk<ver>til - 2.
 On C66X, compile portions of code that are not in compute critical path with appropriate -mfX option.
 The -mf3 options is presently used in the SDK drivers, demos and BIOS cfg file.
 This option does cause compiler to favor code size over performance and hence some cycles impact are to be expected.
 However, on mmWave device, using mf3 option only caused about 1% change in the CPU load during active and interframe time and around 3-5% increase in config cycles when benchmarked using driver unit tests.
 For more details on the "mf" options, refer to The TI C6000 compiler user guide at C6000 Optimizing Compiler Users Guide.
-Another option to consider is -mo (this is used in SDK) and for more information, see section "Generating Function Subsections (--gen_func_subsections Compiler Option)" in the compiler user guide.
-A link of references for optimization (both compute and memory) is at Optimization Techniques for the TI C6000 Compiler. - 3.
+Another option to consider is -mo (this is used in SDK) and for more information, see section "Generating Function Subsections (--gen_func_subsections Compiler Option)" in the compiler user guide. - 3.
 Even with aggressive code size reduction options, the C66X tends to have a bigger footprint of control code than the same C code compiled on R5F.
 So if feasible, partition the software to use C66X mainly for compute intensive signal-processing type code and keep more of the control code on the R5F.
 An example of this is in the mmw demo, where we show the usage of mmwave API to do configuration (of RADARSS) from R5F instead of the C66X (even though the API allows usage from either domain).
-In mmw demo, this prevents linking of mmwave (in mmwave_mcuplus_sdk<ver>\ ti\control) and mmwavelink (in mmwave_mcuplus_sdk<ver>\ ti\config etc) on the C66X side as seen from the .map files of mss and dss located along with application binary. - 4.
+In mmw demo, this prevents linking of mmwave (in mmwave_mcuplus_sdk<ver>\ti\control) and mmwavelink (in mmwave_mcuplus_sdk<ver>\ti\control) code that is involved in configuration (profile config, chirp config etc) on the C66X side as seen from the .map files of mss and dss located along with application binary. - 4.
 If there is no requirement to be able to restart an application without reloading, then following suggestions may be used: - a. one time/first time only program code can be overlaid with data memory buffers used after such code is executed.
 Note: Ability to place code at function granularity requires to use the aforementioned -mo option.